Touken Ranbu Warriors: Development

 In August 2021, Koei Tecmo announced that Touken Ranbu Warriors was in development.
 The game is jointly developed by Omega Force and Ruby Party, with Ruby Party handling the story and simulation aspects, and Omega Force handling the combat.

-Ruby Party Producer Mei Erkawa mentioned that they've been wanting to expand globally, and with Touken Ranbu Warriors they were given this opportunity.
-Erikawa mentioned that the market for otome games used to be small, but has risen significantly in populiarty in recent years with the advent of mobile and browser games such as Touken Ranbu.
-Touken Ranbu Warriors was made with the intention of appealing to those who wanted to play something more involved, hence why the game released on Nintendo Switch.
+Ruby Party Producer Mei Erkawa mentioned that they have been wanting to expand globally, and with Touken Ranbu Warriors they were given this opportunity.
+Erikawa mentioned that the market for otome games used to be small, but has risen significantly in popularity in recent years with the advent of mobile and browser games such as Touken Ranbu.
+Touken Ranbu Warriors was made with the intention of appealing to those who wanted to play something more involved, hence why the game released on Nintendo Switch, and was also designed to be welcoming to players new to the action genre.

 The game was released for the Nintendo Switch and Windows on February 17, 2022 in Japan.
 It was later released on May 24, 2022, in North America and Europe for the Nintendo Switch and Steam.

+Manga adaptation

+A manga adaptation illustrated by Nashinoki is set to begin serialization on Media Factory's Monthly Comic Gene magazine in March 2024.